Table of Contents

 Previously, Irish Christmas markets would usually have been held indoors over a weekend, with each seller displaying their ware on stalls.
 I

 n more recent years, there has been a shift to outside stalls, more typical “German style” Christmas markets that are in situ for roughly 3 to 4 weeks in the lead up to Christmas.

 For example, Dublin has several of these markets, some with different themes.
 The Galway Christmas Market is also a very popular one, as well as the Belfast Christmas Market in Northern Ireland.

+In Ireland Christmas traditions are treasured down through the generations.
 For Irish children, a visit to see Santa in his grotto to tell him how good they have been for the past year is another firm favorite in the run up to Christmas in Ireland.

 With parents and often grandparents in tow, this unmissable annual event, complete with a surprise present gift bag for each child and an obligatory photo, is a special one that is looked forward to each year.

 No Irish Christmas would be complete without a Christmas Pudding served as dessert after the traditional Christmas dinner on Christmas Day.
 It is a typical part of a traditional Christmas dinner in Ireland and Britain.